Alchus/scout-stuff/03-Second-Class.md

 ```
 7a	After competing Tenderfoot requirement 6c, be physically active at least 30 minutes a day for five days a week for four weeks.
 Keep track of your activities.
 ```
+* ✅ 6/28/2022

+See [this page](./physical-activity/Second-Class.md) for the activity log

 ```
 7b	Share your challenges and successes in completing Second Class requirement 7a.
 Set a goal for continuing to include physical activity as part of your daily life and develop a plan for doing so.
 ```

+* ✅ 7/3/2022

+It took me a span of six weeks to finish this requirement, mainly because of the disruption to my schedule caused by traveling to Texas and Wisconsin on back-to-back weeks.
+I typically get outdoors most weekends, but don't consistently get exercise on weeknights.

+As I continue tracking weekly activity for First Class, I want to focus on getting active on weeknights more consistently, such as by getting out to to the gym twice a week rather than only once.

 ```
 7c	Participate in a school, community, or troop program on the dangers of using drugs, alcohol, and tobacco, and other practices that could be harmful to your health.
 Discuss your participation in the program with your family, and explain the dangers of substance addictions.
 Report to your Scoutmaster or other adult leader in your troop about which parts of the Scout Oath and Law relate to what you learned.
 ```
+* ✅ 7/15/2022

+I've had a series of conversations with a close friend of mine about his experience of falling into and recovering from addiction to various stimulant drugs.
+He described a familiar situation in which drug use led to the contracting of his social circle until his only close associates were other drug abusers.
+We also discussed how psychedelic drugs can permanently change a person's mind, even with only a single use.

+I connect this to the concept of **goal-content integrity** as highlighted by Nick Bostrom in his writings about the behavior of rational super-intelligent agents.
+He suggests that goal-content integrity is something that a rational agent would consider to be as important as self-preservation.
+If something can change what your goals are, it's rational to avoid that thing, *even if you believe you would be happier after changing goals*.
+This, to me, is part of what it means to stay "mentally awake."

 ##	CITIZENSHIP
 ```
 8a	Participate in a flag ceremony for your school, religious institution, chartered organization, community, or Scouting activity.
 ```

+* ✅ 5/28/2022

 As a volunteer alongside dozens of Scouts from across the region, I placed flags at servicemembers' graves at Chattanooga National Cemetary.